tgf101/Sky-dodger-2/README.md

 Sky Dodger is a 2D platformer game developed using the Godot game engine and GDScript.
 In this game, the player controls a character that moves through platforms while collecting coins, powerups and avoiding hazards.

-# Gameplay
-The main goal of the game is to:

-Collect coins to increase your score

-Collect powerups to gain a life

-Avoid obstacles that can end the game

-Stay alive for as long as possible
+This document outlines the updated design, development and implementation (sprint 2) of the game. key improvements included:

+More levels
+Life power up system
+Main menu interface
+Sound graphics

 # Story 1
-As a player, I want to be able to move my character left and right so that i can avoid obstacles
+As a player, I want to be able to move left and right so that i can avoid hazards

 # Story 2
-As a player, I want to be able to jump so that i can collect items and avoid hazards
+As a player, I want to be able to jump so that i can reach platforms and collect items

 # Story 3
 As a player, I want to be able to collect items to increase my score